zotroneneis/zotroneneis.github.io/_posts/2018-07-31-blog-post-day-9.md

 The ```try ... except ... ``` code block assumes that the given trait exists as a key.
 If this assumption proves false (i.e. a ```KeyError```is raised) it handles the missing key.

 ## Look before you leap (LBYL)
 The opposite of the EAFP principle is called 'Look before you leap' (LBYL).
-When using LBYL we would first test if a key existed before performing the look-up operation.
+When using LBYL we would first test if a key exists before performing the look-up operation.
 So our code from above would rather look as follows:

 ```python
 def exhibits_trait(self, trait):